JosephJimDev/taskflow/README.md

 ├── TaskManager.cpp
 └── README.md

-Limitations
+### Limitations

-Data is not persisted after program termination
+- Data is not persisted after program termination

-Single-user system
+- Single-user system

-Console-based interface only
+- Console-based interface only

-Conclusion
+### Conclusion

 TaskFlow successfully demonstrates the application of the Software Development Life Cycle (SDLC) in building a functional software system.
 The project meets all defined objectives and serves as a solid foundation for further enhancements.

-Author
+### Author

-Name: Joseph Jim
+- -Name: Jim Joseph Onyedikachi
-Course: Computer Science / Software Engineering
+- Course: Computer Science
-Level: 100 Level
-Institution: (Add your institution name here)
+- 24/15932